gadicc/meteor-hmr/README.md

   manually construct a module tree that (hopefully) resembles Meteor's linker output (which we bypass; hence we only support specfic situations).

-1. Bundle this and store in Mongo (no other way to communicate with the running app from a compiler plugin)

-1. Publish/subscribe id's of new bundles, insert script tag in the HEAD to load it (and serve it from the server).
+1. Bundle this and send the bundle id via websocket to the client.
+The client then requests the new bundle by inserting a script tag into the HEAD (so it will be loaded in the correct context).

 1. Patch meteorInstall's root, delete previous exports, climb the tree, and reevaluate.
 This happens before the HCP, so if everything succeeded, we